Caroline_Pukall.jpg

 Maeve Mulroy (she/her) [CV]

-Maeve is a third-year Ph.D. student in the Clinical Psychology program.
+Maeve is a fifth-year Ph.D. student in the Clinical Psychology program.
 Her Master's thesis research focused on assessment of Persistent Genital Arousal Disorder/Genitopelvic Dysesthesia (PGAD/GPD) as well as development of a measure for use in assessment of PGAD/GPD.
 Her Ph.D. program of research will continue to examine this condition, with a focus on evaluating treatment approaches as well as exploring a variety of research methods to better understand the mechanisms involved in PGAD/GPD.

 PH.D.
 Student (clinical psychology)